 Exams are cumulative in the sense that many of the concepts covered in this course build on one another and a good understanding of earlier material is required for mastering later material.
-Objectives for each exam will be posted on Learn@UW the week before the exam.
+Objectives for each exam will be posted on Learn@UW one week prior to the exam.